tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 # Requirements

-The plugin has been developed using [QGIS](https://www.qgis.org/nl/site/forusers/download.html) 3.22 LTR and works best with it.
-Our tests so far show that it works with any QGIS version >= 3.22, including the recently released version 3.28 LTR.
+The plugin has been developed using **[QGIS]**(https://www.qgis.org/en/site/forusers/download.html) **3.22 LTR** and **3.28 LTR**.
 Please note that support and further development will focus only on LTR versions.

 The server-side part of the plugin requires PostgreSQL version >= 10.

 Otherwise, only a working instance of the 3D City Database is required.
 The currently supported version of the [3DCityDB](https://github.com/3dcitydb) is the 4.x.
 To set up the 3D City Database and import (or export) CityGML/CityJSON data from/to it, we heartily recommend to use the free and open-source, Java-based [Importer-Exporter](https://github.com/3dcitydb/importer-exporter).
 Alternatively, the [3D City Database Suite](https://github.com/3dcitydb/3dcitydb-suite/releases) already ships with all necessary software tools.
 Further information can be found [here](https://3dcitydb-docs.readthedocs.io/en/latest/).

+# Installation

+The easiest way to install the plug-in is via the [QGIS Plugins repository](https://plugins.qgis.org/plugins/citydb-tools/), or directly from QGIS.
+Just look for the 3DCityDB-Tools plug-in!

+Alternatively, you can download the plug-in zip file from here and install it manually.
+Please refer to the installation steps explained in the documentation, which also contains details on how to set up the server-side part of the plug-in.

 # Developers